-The Historic Railroad Hiking Trail (out and back) is 7.5 miles it you its entirety from the parking lot to Hoover Dam.
+The Historic Railroad Hiking Trail (out and back) is 7.5 miles if you hike its entirety from the parking lot to Hoover Dam.
 We walked only 5.5 km (about half the trail) to two of the five tunnels.

 After leaving the parking lot and walking up tot the beginning of the trail we were greeted by this sign, but since it was January there was no danger from the heat.
 Instead, there was wind.